papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/tutorials/spawn-a-basic-network.md

 ---
-title: Minimal Example of the Usage of Zombienet
+title: Spawn a Basic Network Using Zombienet
 description: This tutorial gets you started with Zombienet by providing a minimal example of how to use Zombienet to spawn a basic network and run a simple test over it.
 ---

-# A Minimal Example of the Usage of Zombienet
+# Spawn a Basic Network

 ## Introduction